 There are even further factors to consider when working from home, especially for those who are responsible for preparing their own schedule.

 Why is scheduling big of a deal?Those new to remote work can fall into one of two traps.
 They may take on too many clients, which could quickly lead to burnout or reduced work quality.
 Individuals could also schedule themselves far too little work, leading to lower productivity than they initially expected.
+But before we get started, here’s an interesting resource for all remote workers and managers.

 So here are some tips based on our experiences.